 This test is done on a Universal type machine & measures upper body strength.
 A candidate is evaluated on a single repetition as a percentage of their body weight.

 1 minute time limit, with bent knees and feet held.
-Fingers remain cupped behind the ears and elbows must touch the knees.
+Fingers remain cupped behind the ears, and elbows must touch the knees.

 1 minute time limit, back straight.
 No "modified" push-ups (knees on the floor) are allowed.
-You may rest in the "up" position if needed.

 1.5 Mile Run